bekk/bekk-christmas/post/react/strict-mode-–-have-you-been-good-this-year.md

   <Component2 />
 </App>
 ```

+This way you can apply StrictMode gradually in your app without having to correct everything at once.

 If you want to see StrictMode in action, you should check out this CodeSandbox created by [Kent C. Dodds'](https://twitter.com/kentcdodds) (warnings can be found in the console output):